tensorflow/models/official/nlp/modeling/layers/README.md

     initialization parameters.

-*   [MultiHeadAttention](attention.py) implements an optionally masked attention between two tensors, from_tensor and to_tensor, as described in ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762).
+*   [MultiHeadAttention](attention.py) implements an optionally masked attention between query, key, value tensors as described in ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762).
 If `from_tensor` and `to_tensor` are the same, then this is self-attention.

 *   [CachedAttention](attention.py) implements an attention layer with cache used for auto-agressive decoding.

+*   [MultiChannelAttention](multi_channel_attention.py) implements an variant of
+    multi-head attention which can be used to merge multiple streams for cross-attentions.

 *   [TalkingHeadsAttention](talking_heads_attention.py) implements the talking
     heads attention, as decribed in